BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 - Changing the parameter of a fold expression from cast-expression to for-expression to remove another parenthesis set.
 This would in general be a good idea to make them more similar to the pure pack expansions which have a much lower precedence.

-- A (library only) possibility to write `for (auto ix : 5)` is available (see sketch in Appendix B below).
-This would increase the terseness of the typical for expression head, and has other uses with for statements.
+- A (library only) possibility to write `for (auto ix : 5)` is available (see sketch in Appendix C below).
+This would increase the terseness of the typical for expression head, and has other uses with for _statements_.

-- Compile time type information proposals based on built in traits for tasks such as enumerating struct member names and types would benefit from the simlplicity of the for expression to enumerate through the members.
+- Compile time type information proposals based on built in traits for tasks such as enumerating struct member names and types would benefit from the simplicity of the for expression to enumerate through the members.

 - Proposals to access struct members via some type of indexing would get help from for expressions to get indexes for their operators.